DIT & Data Technician Services

 Digital imaging excellence across Japan.

-Here is how this works in practice.
-A DIT (Digital Imaging Technician) manages the digital workflow on set in Japan, making sure that camera footage is well captured, backed up, and color-managed across production.
-Working alongside the director of photography, they keep image quality, apply on-set look management, and check that each frame is securely stored.
-Japanese shoots increasingly rely on DITs as shooting formats grow in resolution and complexity, with local post-prod facilities like OMNIBUS JAPAN needing reliable data pipelines from set.
+A DIT (Digital Imaging Technician) runs the digital workflow on set in Japan.
+The role makes sure footage is captured well, backed up, and color-managed all through the shoot.
+Working with the director of photography, the DIT holds image quality and applies on-set looks.
+The DIT also checks that each frame is stored safely.
+Japanese shoots lean on DITs more and more as formats grow in resolution and detail.
+Local post houses like OMNIBUS JAPAN need solid data pipelines straight from set.

-Here is the short of it.
-Our NeedAFixer network connects you with skilled DITs across Japan who bring tight tech discipline to on-set data management.
-Whether your production is based in Tokyo or on location in Osaka, our pros are skilled with all major digital cinema camera systems and can design secure, efficient workflows that protect your footage from capture through delivery to post-prod.
+Our NeedAFixer network links you with skilled DITs across Japan.
+These pros bring tight tech discipline to on-set data work.
+Whether you shoot in Tokyo or on location in Osaka, they know every major digital cinema camera.
+Each one can build safe, smooth workflows that guard your footage from capture through delivery to post.

 ACT 01